bigdataage/bigdataage.github.io/README.md

 <h3><b style = "color:#0a0b6f"> 2.
 Research Interests </b></h3>

-<p> &nbsp;&nbsp;&nbsp;&nbsp; The epitranscriptome and epigenome play crucial roles for precisely regulating the spatiotemporal specificity of gene expression.
+<p> &nbsp;&nbsp;&nbsp;&nbsp; The epigenetic regulatory network (ERN), characterized by extensive and dynamic crosstalk between epitranscriptome and epigenome, plays a crucial role in precisely regulating spatiotemporal gene expression, which is fundamental for cellular division, differentiation, and senescence.
+The ERN also serves as a fundamental and multifunctional interface that integrates environmental signals with intrinsic genetic programs.

  My research mainly focuses on the crosstalk between epitranscriptome and epigenome in aging and age-related diseases as well as its application in traditional Chinese medicine (TCM): </p>

 <p> &nbsp;&nbsp;&nbsp;&nbsp; (1) Develop and use a combination of experimental and computational multi-omics methods to discover the mechanisms of epitranscriptome-epigenome crosstalk, such as crosstalk among RNA m6A/Ψ/m5C, DNA 5mC/5hmC and histone modifications, as well as their functions in aging and age-related diseases.</p>